messense/everbean/README.md

 Everbean
 ===========
 Sync notes from book.douban.com to Evernote

 [![Build Status](https://travis-ci.org/messense/everbean.svg?branch=develop)](https://travis-ci.org/messense/everbean)

 ## Installation

+1. Clone or download this repository to your local disk and change directory to that directory.
-* Install dependencies with pip:
+2. Install dependencies using pip:

-    pip install -U -r requirements.txt
+        pip install -r requirements.txt

-* Install optional dependencies with pip if you want a better performance:
+        # install optional dependencies if you want a better performance

-    pip install -U -r optional-requirements.txt
+        pip install -r optional-requirements.txt

-* Copy config-sample.py to config.py and apply your modification, then set environment var `everbean_config` to the path of config.py:

-    export everbean_config=/path/to/your/config.py

-* Now we can start the server:

-    python wsgi.py

-Or:

-    python manage.py runserver
+3. Now you are good to go

+## Configuration

+Copy `config-sample.py` or rename it to `config.py`, then make the changes as you wish.

 ## Database creation

-run `python manage.py syncdb` to automatically create database structure for the first time.
+Run `python manage.py syncdb` to automatically create database structure for the first time.

 ## Database migration

+Run

+    python manage.py db upgrade
+    python manage.py syncdb

-run `python manage.py db upgrade` to migrate database to the latest version.
+to migrate database to the latest version.

+## Clear cache

+Run `python manage.py clear_cache` to clear any existing caches in memcached.

+## Start a server for development

+Run `python manage.py runserver` to start a local server for development.

+## Start Celery worker

+Run `celery worker --app=celeryworker.app -l info` to start Celery woker process.

+## Deployment

+Check out [conf](conf/) directory for `nginx.conf`, `supervisor.conf` and `crontab` configuration.

 ## License